What types of Federal Direct Student loans are available?

 Both subsidized and unsubsidized student loans are loans from the federal government for students pursing higher education.

-Please note that subsidized loans originated after July 1, 2012 will no longer have an interest free grace period following graduation or dropping below half time status.
+Please note that subsidized loans which originated on or after July 1st, 2012 and before July 1st, 2014 were not eligible for the interest free grace period following graduation or if you dropped below half time status.

 What is the interest rate on a Federal Direct student Loan?

 The interest rate on Federal Direct Subsidized and unsubsidized loans for undergraduate students with a loan period between July 1st, 2014 and June 30th, 2015 is 4.66%.

 This is a fixed rate and will not change over the life of the loan.